 Earnings per share ("EPS") are calculated in accordance with ASC No. 260, Earnings per Share.
 Basic EPS include only the weighted average number of common shares outstanding during the period.
-Diluted EPS includes the weighted average number of common shares and the dilutive effect of stock options, restricted stock and share unit awards and convertible subordinated notes outstanding during the period, when such instruments are dilutive.
+Diluted EPS include the weighted average number of common shares and the dilutive effect of stock options, restricted stock and share unit awards and other convertible instruments outstanding during the period, when such instruments are dilutive.